 Even though most companies have this policy in place, employee-based mistakes are still responsible for 90 percent of data breaches in the cloud, according to Kaspersky Lab.

-To build an effective, easily implementable cybersecurity policy, you must include easy-to-follow directions and security measures for:
+To build an effective, easily implementable cyber/digital/IT security policy, you must include easy-to-follow directions and security measures for:

 - C-level management